andrasq/node-klog/README.md

 Options:

+- `port` - qrpc port to connect to, default 4245
-- `url` - address of klog server to send to
+- `host` - hostname to connect to, default 'localhost'
-- `journal` - name of local file into which to persist log lines
+- `journal` - name of local file into which to checkpoint log lines

 #### client.write( line )